(Austin / Philly / NJ) 1986 – 1997:

 I start experimenting with making other people’s records.
 I guess this is what they call “producing”?
 I also start jamming on this idea with my friends about starting a professional musician’s social network online.
 We call it CitizenGroove and start telling people about it around town.
 Some people offer us money to pursue the idea!
 Interesting…

 CitizenGroove pivots from being a pro-musician social network to helping music schools pre-screen their talent via web-upload of video auditions.
 They love it!
 Lots of the top music conservatories in the world come onboard our platform.
-Concurrently, I tour the Midwest with Ryan Andrews (whose record I produced in college) as saxophonist and guitarist.
+Concurrently, I tour with Ryan Andrews (whose record I produced in college) as saxophonist and guitarist.

 CitizenGroove becomes “DecisionDesk” to better reflect what we do.
 Now over a hundred universities are using our technology, and for far more than just music pre-screening.
 Lots of press coverage, lots of hiring, our little laptop project becomes a real company.
 I also start my largest production undertaking at the time, making a record with composer Rebecca Brandt.
 We record 25+ people (in different locations) from my laptop and mix it into an excellent record.
 It’s received well and makes the official shortlist for a Grammy nomination!